 - The client's file

-- The motion materials, including notice of motion, affidavits, facta (if any), relevant transcripts and previous court orders
+- The motion materials, including the notice of motion, affidavits, facta (if any), relevant transcripts and previous court orders

 - Rules of Civil Procedure Forms:

 - Form 37B, Confirmation of Motion

 - (See the link to the Rules of Civil Procedure Forms in the Statutes and Rules section of this How-To Brief.)

 - Courts of Justice Act (See the link to the Courts of Justice Act in the Statutes and Rules section of this How-To Brief.)